karma4u101/Basic-SquerylRecord-User-Setup/README.md

 Changing Database backend
 -------------------------
-For demonstration purpose and easy setup this example uses, by default, a in memory database with name "testXYZDB" but you can
+For demonstration purpose and easy setup this example uses, by default, a in memory database with name "test".
-out of the box change database to MySql or Postgres by uncomment the corresponding database init line in Boot.scala.
+The in memory database is embedded and accessible via a servlet from /console but you can out of the box change database to MySql or Postgres by un-comment the corresponding database init line in Boot.scala.
 Database name, user and password is set in the default.props resources file.
 With a few lines of code you can enable support for any Squeryl supported db.

 Scala IDE for Eclipse
 ---------------------